petalo/legal-markdown-js/docs/CONTRIBUTING.md

 2. **Error Handling**: Graceful handling of invalid inputs
 3. **Type Safety**: Strong typing for all parameters and returns
 4. **Documentation**: Clear examples in JSDoc comments
+5. **AST Compatibility**: Ensure helpers work with the AST processor

 **Example Helper**: